DasLab/draw_rna/README.md

 # draw_rna

-Quickly and flexibly generate secondary structures of nucleic acids.
+Generate quick secondary structures of nucleic acids via jupyter notebook or command line.

 A communal and continuing effort by the Das Lab, Eterna Players, M. Wu, H. Wayment-Steele.